pltbinh/weather-forecast/README.md

 ├── public                Contains public assets (image, logo, icon,...)
 ├── src
-│   ├── common            Contants, URLs, utilities,... should be placed here │   ├── component         Contains all components use accross app │   ├── container         Container which define action, reducer to manage state │   ├── service           API service or 3rd party service should be placed here │   ├── store             The store/context that share across components
+│   ├── common            Contants, URLs, utilities,... should be placed here │   ├── component         Contains all components use across app │   ├── container         Container which define action, reducer to manage state │   ├── service           API service or 3rd party service should be placed here │   ├── store             The store/context that share across components